isstaif/CFS-LLF_main/cluster/README.md

 ![Knative cgroups](./knative-cgroups.png)

 The next figure shows the internal data structures initialised within the group scheduler for the 100 kept-alive functions.
 The **LLF extension** manages scheduling within the common cgroup shared by all competing Kubernetes pods (i.e. `k8s-burstable`, green circle).
-Target cgroups can be explicitly configured from user space using the `cpu.latency_awareness` cgroup property (i.e. `kubepod{1-100}`, blue circle).
+Target cgroups can be explicitly configured from user space using the `cpu.latency_awareness` cgroup property (i.e. `kubepod{1-100}`, blue circles).
 For further details, please refer to the [tutorial](./tutorial.md).

 ![Knative cgroups](./cfs-fair-share-complex-illustrated.png)